Workflow Analysis Tree and applying changes

 Starting in Breeze 2025.1, applying changes re-uses saved pixel-prediction data to speed up applying changes in the workflow to images in the project.

-Only when you make changes to Analysis Tree descriptors, models or the images themselves, Breeze will recompute the relevant prediction data.
+Only when you make changes to Analysis Tree descriptors, models or the images themselves, will Breeze recompute the relevant prediction data.

 Real-time workflows